xdslproject/training-intro/practical/one/exercise_one.md

 }) : () -> ()
 ```

-There are a few things going on here, so let's unpack it step by step.
-Firstly, we are providing the IR stored in the _output.xdsl_ file as an input to the _tinypy-opt_ tool.
-Using the _-p_ flag, we are instructing that the _tiny-py-to-standard_ pass should be run over this IR and transform it.
-Lastly, the _-f_ and _-t_ flags instructs the tool which format the IR is in, in this case we are selecting the MLIR format which can be fed directly into the MLIR tooling itself.
+There are a couple of things going on here, so let's unpack it step by step.
+Firstly, we are providing the IR stored in the _output.mlir_ file as an input to the _tinypy-opt_ tool.
+Then, using the _-p_ flag, we are instructing that the _tiny-py-to-standard_ pass should be run over this IR and transform it.

 You can see that this IR looks quite different to the IR previously where it is in a much flatter form.
 This is known as Static Single-Assignment (SSA) form and is a common standard used across many compilers for structuring the IR.
 This goes back to the point we made in the lectures about progressive lowering, where we have taken something more structured (the _tiny_py_) and lowered it to a representation that is closer to the concrete implementation level.